10 Tips to Get Your House Ready for a Spring Listing!

 Prequalify for Your Next Mortgage

 If you are buying a new home after selling your current house, get prequalified for your next mortgage before you start looking.
 Contact Jeff Berman, The Mortgage Go To Guy at 214-989-7700 or complete the form below.
-Jeff is one of the best mortgage consultants in the Dallas area.
+Jeff is one of the best mortgage lenders in the Dallas area.
 He can walk you through your next mortgage, from prequalification* through closing.

 Jeff Berman “The Mortgage Go To Guy” mortgage broker at Elite Financing Group mortgage company serves the north Dallas suburban area including Dallas, North Dallas, Plano, Frisco, Allen, McKinney, Carrollton, Addison, Richardson, Murphy, Wylie, Prosper, Lovejoy and all of DFW.
 With over 25 years of experience, Jeff Berman has managed or originated 20,000+ loans in his career and is uniquely qualified to help you too.